The foundation of React — describe the UI

 Rendering lists

 Frequently, you might need to render a series of similar components based on a dataset.
-In React, you can employ JavaScript’s filter()
+In React, you can employ JavaScript’s filter() and map() functions to sift through and convert your data into an array of components.

 Each component in this array should have a unique key, typically an ID from your dataset, to help React manage and track each component’s position within the array, even as changes occur.
 This key is crucial for maintaining efficient, error-free rendering.